R3Conclave/conclave-core-sdk/docs/docs/machine-setup.md

 Failure to do this may result in an SGX_ERROR_NO_DEVICE error when creating an enclave.

 <!--- TODO: We should offer a machine setup test tool here or use the one from Fortanix -->

+## Handling GROUP_OUT_OF_DATE errors

+After following the above instructions, you may discover your `EnclaveInstanceInfo` objects report the enclave as "stale".
+This means the machine requires either BIOS, PSW or microcode updates.
+Applying all available updates and rebooting should make the security evaluation of 'stale' go away.
+See [TCB recovery](tcb-recovery.md) to learn more about this topic.